StalkR/Space-Engineers-Asteroid-Ores/README.md

 - zones
   - asteroid spherical field: specify center and max radius
   - asteroid hollow spherical field: also specify a min radius
-  - asteroid ring: also specify a height, and set the planet's CloudLayer with RotationAxis 0/0/0 so it's aligned on the Y plane; gives a washer shape
+  - asteroid ring: also specify a height and height plane, gives a washer shape
+    - example: a planet's CloudLayer with RotationAxis 0/0/0 would have its asteroid ring on the Y plane

 ### Example